AnClark/OpenWrt-IPv6-Scripts/Use ip6tables/README.md

 ## Notice

-Installing kernel modules requires your router to have Internet access, as the package manager will fetch modules from OpenWrt's repository.
+Installing kernel modules requires your router to have Internet access, because the package manager will fetch modules from OpenWrt's repository.